Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Simulation Results

 \subsection{Known environments}

-In this subsection, three scenarios are conducted in the known environment to evaluate the performance of the proposed method compared to the Voronoi-based method in \cite{bullo4}.
+In this subsection, the performance of the proposed method is evaluated and compared to the Voronoi-based method in \cite{bullo4} in a known environment.
 The detailed information of the selected parameters for these scenarios are given in TABLE \ref{t2}.

-In the first two scenarios, we assume that the density function of the environment remains the same, but we vary the initial agent configurations.
-The objective is to compare the performance of the proposed method with the Voronoi-based method.
-To achieve this goal, we have chosen to employ a total of fourteen agents, and the vector $\mathbf{a}$ is considered as